 obtaining the minimum performance level at which a certificate can be obtained.
 That may bring you the

-which the certificate is issued.
+the level at which the certificate will be issued.

 management system or plan normally contains a number of sub-plans or elements, each of which should have

 their own, specific, objective contributing to the overall purpose of the plan or management system.
 The

 sub-plans are the driving forces behind achieving the overall goal.
 The

 sub-plans contain what needs to be

 done, why, by whom, when and how.
 Each sub-plan needs a responsible person for coordination of the

 development, maintenance and improvement of the sub-plan.
 Periodic checks should be made to evaluate sub-plan

 activities carried out and results obtained.
 To that end, each subplan must have the same generic structure

 that goes from purpose and why via activities to carry out to evaluation (of activities carried out and